 The mission of the Foundation is to preserve and expand these core values of Western Civilization.
 The recent success of the Islamic State (ISIS or ISIL) in its efforts to create a new Islamic Caliphate in the heart of the Middle East make the elimination of this threat to our civilization a matter of great urgency.
 We are now seeing on the nightly news the fulfillment of the predictions of Samuel P. Huntington in his article in Foreign Affairs in 1993 where he stated:

-"It is my hypothesis that the fundamental source of conflict in this new world will not be primarily ideological or primarily economic.
-The great divisions among humankind and the dominating source of conflict will be cultural.
+"It is my hypothesis that the fundamental source of conflict in this new world will not be primarily ideological or primarily economic. the great divisions among humankind and the dominating source of conflict will be cultural.
 Nation states will remain the most powerful actors in world affairs, but the principal conflicts of global politics will occur between nations and groups of different civilizations.
 The clash of civilizations will dominate global politics.
 The fault lines between civilizations will be the battle lines of the future”.
-Professor Huntington went on to describe Islam as the largest and most dangerous of these groups.
+Professor Huntington went on to describe Islam as the largest and most dangerous of these groups

 This “future” has now arrived, in spades.
-While many Jihadist terrorist attacks have occurred for many years (23,869 worldwide since 9/11//2001), ISIL has the potential to inflict more damage to our civilization that any previous Islamic terrorist group, including al-Qaeda.
-During its rapid conquest of a large area in Iraq and Syria ISIL acquired modern military equipment and a large oil field.
-Most important, with the capture of Mosul, the second largest city of Iraq, ISIL acquired the major financial resources and developed sophisticated media capability to appeal to foreign jihadists to join their barbaric cause.
+While many Jihadist terrorist attacks have occurred for many years (23,869 worldwide since 9/11//2001),The Islamic State (IS or ISIL) has inflicted more damage to our civilization that any previous Islamic terrorist group.
+Using barbaric tactics adopted from days of the original spread of Islam, IS was able to rapidly conquest of a large area in Iraq and Syria.
+It acquired modern military equipment and a large oil field.
+Most important, with the capture of Mosul, the second largest city of Iraq, IS acquired the major financial resources and developed sophisticated media capability to appeal to foreign jihadists to join their cause.

-After the sad experience in Iraq and Afghanistan, few countries in the West have an appetite for further military involvement in the Middle East to confront the ISIL threat.
+After the sad experience in Iraq and Afghanistan, few countries in the West have an appetite for further military involvement in the Middle East to confront the IS threat.
 This situation is eerily reminiscent of war weary Europe in the 1930’s which led to the rise of the Third Reich.
 The primary lesson from that experience is that it is better to stamp small fires before they become a conflagration.

 Byron K. Varme, Executive Director